 Where Can You Buy the Dyson V8 Animal?

 Dyson sells the V8 on its official site, although this isn’t always the place to get the best price.
 In the UK, it’s worth looking on sites such as Amazon, Tesco, Currys and Argos to find the current cheapest prices.
 Ebay can also be a good option if you’re looking for a second-hand or refurbished model at a big discount – although you may not get the box or manual when buying a used model.

 As you’ve probably guessed from this review, the Dyson V8 Animal is one of our top recommendations for a cordless vacuum cleaner.
 It combines the cleaning performance of a corded upright with the versatility of a cordless – plus it’s highly effective on almost any surface.

 There are a few drawbacks though.
 The biggest is the price, as the V8 remains one of the most expensive vacs on the market.
-You’ll also need to be prepared to empty it regularly – although this is to be expected from a cordless vac.
+You’ll need to be prepared to empty it regularly – although this is to be expected from a cordless vac.
 It’s also not as good as models like the Dyson V10, Dyson V15, Tineco S12, and other high-end cordless vacuums.